helmetWong/NLP_project/README.md

 Step 6: tokenization

+Step 7: remove English stopwords

-Step 7: lemmatization
+Step 8: lemmatization

-Step 8: join all the words together seperated by " " within a row
+Step 9: join all the words together seperated by " " within a row